taustation-fan/taustation-fan.github.io/README.md

 Most stations have a *Ruins* area, where you can scavenge for discarded treasures.
-Each search costs 10% stamina, and if you find something, also 10% of focus (15% of focus if you are VIP).
+Each search costs 10% stamina, and if you find something, also 10% of Focus.
 Each successful find also adds to your experience.

 The things you can find in the ruins include (in decreasing likelihood):